 An editor notices your meaningful interaction on their posts, in the form of comments, shares, etc., and asks you to write for their blog

 The possibilities are endless.
-A post on your own site can also go viral and you’ll get an invitation to contribute on other sites.
-The thing is, you don’t choose who invites you to write for their blog—that’s not in your power.
+A post on your site can also go viral and you’ll get an invitation to contribute on other sites.
+The thing is, you don’t choose who invites you to write for their blog.

 But you can choose how well you write your guest posts.
 You can choose to build relationships with editors of your favorite blogs.
 You can choose proactivity—actively pitching editors accepting guest posts.